 “I had studied a lot about corn while obtaining my agronomy degree but we were potato farmers.
 We didn’t even have a corn planter and no one else in the area was growing corn.
 We planted the first maze with a grain drill.
 It wasn’t the best option, but it did work.
 It turns out the corn does well following a potato crop.
 We were using GPS to fertilize and mark out potato rows."

 During that summer Shawn’s brother helped him make a corn maze and develop a GPS system to cut it.
-It wasn’t perfect and marking out the first maze was quite the challenging.
+It wasn’t perfect and marking out the first maze was quite the challenge.

 After months of preparation, Opening Day arrived and Shawn was ready for his first customers—but none came!
 Shawn recalls his disappointment, “I wish I could have known that it is common to start out slow!"
 They opened in early August and hadn’t done much advertising previous to the opening.
 “I knew it would start a little slow but not that slow,” Shawn said.
 After a week of advertising, a few people started to show up.
 People liked the maze and spread the word that it was fun.
 As the parking lot starting to fill up, more people driving by on the freeway began paying attention and the attendance began to snowball!
 As more and more families poured into his maze, Shawn’s anxiety settled into relief and finally bloomed into real joy!
 Shawn was very gratified to see for himself how much fun his customers were having and, as a direct result, he recalls, “We had a good season that first year.”